sf-wdi-22-23/modules-23/w02-working-with-objects/d1-dawn-arrays-objects/README.md

       console.log(key, ": ", person1[key]);
     }
   }
-  // the order is not guarenteed, but this console logs:
+  // the order is not guaranteed, but this console logs:
   //   'name': 'Bill'
   //   'height': '5 feet, 9 inches'
   //   'age': 34